Celebrating the season of advent. Here is a way you can make your own advent calendar of your own using simple materials at home.

 We enjoy celebrating the season of advent.
 I’ve always bought Advent Calendars for my 3 girls each year.
 They thoroughly enjoy counting down the days ’til Christmas, but always insisted on the style that had a piece of chocolate behind the door each day (can you blame them).
 This year I went to my local store and realized I was too late to buy them (it was mid Nov. but apparently I was waaay behind the times or they put them out too early) and they said they weren’t getting anymore in either. 🙁

-So……my decision was to spend about $3 (on the low end) each on a chocolate Advent calendar for each of my girls X 3 girls = atleast $9, or Get Creative and use that $ to create something a bit more fun, here’s what I came up with!!
+My decision was to spend about $3 (on the low end) each on a chocolate Advent calendar for each of my girls.
+Here’s what I came up with!!

 I literally spent about $8 total on all the things I needed, I had the other items at home (I am sure you will too).
 This is what I used:

 - Empty shoe box (I used a child’s box but any would do)

 2. Empty toilet paper rolls, paper towel rolls or wrapping paper rolls (cutting toilet paper rolls in 1/2 you will need 25 pieces that 1/2 size)